chaoss/wg-value/focus-areas/communal-value/project_velocity.md

 ## Description

-Project velocity is the number of issues, the number of pull requests, volume of commits, and number of contributors as an indicator of 'innovation'.
+Project velocity is the number of issues, the number of change requests, volume of commits, and number of contributors as an indicator of 'innovation'.

 ## Objectives